If the expensive pre-packaged tours aren’t for you consider taking a DIY cenote day trip from Tulum instead.

 You can read all about our trip to the Coba ruins here and get more details on the first half of the day.
 However, this article is all about the cenotes.

-Once we rented the bikes, we rode down the road for about 25 minutes to the cenotes.
+After we rented the bikes we rode down the road for about 25 minutes to the cenotes.
 Don’t get freaked out by this, theres not much traffic and the signs for the cenotes are clear and super easy to follow.
-Two of the three cenotes on this list are completely underground, so it’s still possible and fun to visit them on cloudy or rainy days.

 First, we arrived at the two cenotes which are next to each other, Choo-Ha and Tamcach-Ha.
 There’s a little stand at the entrance road where you will buy your tickets.